Plejmo/plejmo-wants-you/Backend.md

 ## Issues
 * It should not be possible to give a movie a rating less than 1 or greater than 5.
 There's currently no restrictions at all.
 * Only registered and logged on users should be able to rate movies.
-* You should not have to enter your user id when rating a movie.
+* The product owner wants a simpler way of rating movies.
+Something along the lines of a set of radio buttons next to each movie.
 * The users have complained that it is annoying that the browser reloads the page when rating movies.

 ## Rest Api Requirements